Publication : 2004 - 2013

 In the mildest areas of Sweden it is not uncommon with figs espaliered against a wall.

 A Swedish botanist, working at the botanic garden of Lund, said to me that in these areas of Sweden there is no problem to grow figs for fruit quite successfully.

 The most offered fig variety in garden centers and nurseries in Sweden is 'Precose de Dalmatie' prov.
-Bornholm (its name includes the word "Precose" et not "Précoce" like in French).
+Bornholm (its name includes the word "Precose" and not "Précoce" like in French).

 It is often referred to as "the Bornholm fig".

 You can read my article about the Bornholm fig, including six photos and one map.

 I ordered from USA two varieties of fig in the beginning of the 1990s.

 One of these ('Hardy Chicago') was said to be very hardy and the other ('Galbun') should grow and fruit well in a container.
 I have kept both for several years in containers, and 'Galbun' has fruited quite well, but 'Hardy Chicago' has had almost no fruit at all.